-- The same surface on the same tooth once every two years, in the following cases: - o decay is visible on the tooth, - a fracture (crack) has caused the loss of a significant part of a tooth cusp, or, a fracture causes significant damage to an existing filing. - Fillings for anything other than decay or fracture are not covered. - Stainless steel crowns - Once per tooth every two years.
+- > Fillings - The same surface on the same tooth once every two years, in the following cases: - o decay is visible on the tooth, - o a fracture (crack) has caused the loss of a significant part of a tooth cusp, - o or, a fracture causes significant damage to an existing filling. - Fillings for anything other than decay or fracture are not covered. - Stainless steel crowns or prefabricated crowns - Once per tooth every two years.